 You can, of course, buy a domain, set up a website and not charge for memberships but choose who to admit and who not to admit.
 Or you can just set up a site on an already established network.
 Two examples of free membership sites are Group sites on MSN and groups on Yahoo.
 It costs nothing to set these sites up and there is no charge at all for a person to join.

 There are no paid administrators or moderators.
 Each site sets its own rules for how to join and the code of conduct for the site.
 The site topics are many and varied.
 There are many “support” sites for those with health problems or concerns and for those who have suffered the loss of loved ones, sites where you can find the best red ginseng supplements.
 There are sites for those who are passionate about crafts like quilting or wood working.
 There are sites for those who love to travel.
-There are sites for different age groups from teens to seniors.
+There are sites for different age groups from teens to seniors, and how to maintain healthy according to their age using equipment as a balance disc as well.
 The sites include chat software and a limited amount of space for posting pictures, documents and links per member.
 The free sites do not have such things as access to specialized data or lists.
 They don’t give access to such things as music lessons.

 Paid for membership sites are set up by businesses or individuals with the objective of making money by supplying hard to find information, access to specialized data or lists, or instruction in various fields.
 Membership sites are owned and operated by people who either own the sites or who are hired by the site owners to monitor and administer them.
 The topics for paid for membership sites are even more varied than the free sites and certainly more specialized.